 Everwell then shipped the Backblaze Fireball back to the Backblaze data center where all of the content was securely uploaded to their Backblaze B2 account. iconik then scanned and identified the content and linked it to the existing iconik records.
 The result was an extremely fast migration of an existing content archive to a new cloud-based MAM that was immediately ready for production work.

 Everwell’s media ingest workflow

 Cloud Simplicity and Efficiency, With Growth for the Future

 With a cloud-based asset management and storage solution in place, production teams like Everwell’s can have creative freedom and add significant new capabilities.
 They can be free to add new editors and producers on the fly and at a moment’s notice, and let them ingest new content from any location and use a single interface to keep track of every project in their expanding asset library.

 Production teams can use new AI-powered discovery tools to find content quickly and can always access the original raw source files to create new videos at any time.
 And they’ll have more time to add new features to their service and take on new productions and customers when they wish.

-Best of all for Loren, he’s now free to grow Everwell’s production operations as fast as possible without having to worry about running out of storage, managing servers, negotiating expensive maintenance contracts, or paying for staff to run it all.
-Their workflow is more nimble, their workforce is more productive, and Loren finally has the modern cloud-delivered production he’s always wanted.
+Best of all for Goldfarb, he’s now free to grow Everwell’s production operations as fast as possible without having to worry about running out of storage, managing servers, negotiating expensive maintenance contracts, or paying for staff to run it all.
+Their workflow is more nimble, their workforce is more productive, and Goldfarb finally has the modern cloud-delivered production he’s always wanted.

 • • •